 Would You Rather

-Who doesn’t love the fun game of would you rather….
-And I’ve got a super convenient digital version for you!
+Who doesn’t love the fun game of would you rather?
 This is another fun collaborative activity that can be played with students to celebrate the 100th day.
 You can start your day with this activity or use it as a time filler throughout the day.
 The best part is you can totally add movement to this fun game.
 I’ve done things such as allow students to jump or sit, depending on their choice, and jumping jacks or running in place.
 Get as creative as you’d like!
 The beauty of this simple activity is that you can have it be as rowdy or calm as you want and no matter what, kids have a blast!
 There are 20 different 100th Day prompts included in this game, as well as editable slides to make it your own!
 See one of the fun prompts below.

 Provide students with a sweet 100th Day package filled with goodies to share in the experience together!
 Below you’ll find some fun ideas for creating a Happy 100th Day Pack for your students!

 Below are just some of the fun things you can include in your students’ 100th Day Celebration pack!

 100th Day Collection Paper